darlingmb77/MinesSweeperWeb__MB/README.md

 ## **Introduction**

-Given that this is my last year of college, I chose to proceed with the more exciting and fun coding application for this project.
-I plan to create a Minesweeper web-based application that combines game logic, data persistence, and performance analysis for users.
-The purpose of this project is to develop a fun, interactive game that I get to work on throughout the semester by following the phases of the software development life cycle.
-By the end of this project, I should be able to implement tests and refine the project to become something I can be proud of for my college career, showcasing all that I have learned from Santa Fe College.
+This project is a web-based Minesweeper application that integrates interactive game logic, data persistence, and performance analysis.
+The system allows users to play Minesweeper through a browser-based interface while tracking scores and maintaining leaderboard data.
+The application is developed following the phases of the Software Development Life Cycle (SDLC), including planning, design, implementation, testing, and refinement.
+Core features include dynamic board generation, score calculation, user data management, and performance tracking.
+By the conclusion of the project, the system will demonstrate structured design, functional testing, and iterative improvements, reflecting the full-stack development skills and software engineering principles applied throughout its development.

 ## **Purpose of Software**